 TermScout reviews and determines a party favorability rating that is based on more than 750 bits of structured data points.
-These data points also serve as the backbone of the TermScout platform, enabling accurate comparisons across vendors and topics.
+These data points also serve as the backbone of the TermScout platform, and our global contract database, enabling accurate comparisons across vendors and topics.

 For each IT contract, TermScout answers the following questions:

 What are the caps (including where relevant secondary caps) on each parties’ liability?

 What types of damages does each party waive?

 Are there any limits on when either party can bring a claim against the other?